Fran Drescher: Fighting For Actors And Against AI

 As time went on for Fran Drescher and the roles continued to pile up, a theme was beginning to take shape: Comedy.
 She started finding roles in movies such as Doctor Detroit, This is Spinal Tap, The Big Picture, and UHF.

-She also was seen on episodes of the TV series Nine to Five, Silver Spoons, 227, Who’s The Boss, Night Court, and Charmed Lives.
+She was also seen on episodes of the TV series Nine to Five, Silver Spoons, 227, Who’s The Boss, Night Court, and Charmed Lives.
 She was also seen in the HBO comedy Dream On and was in the short-lived TV series Princesses which also starred Julie Hagerty (Airplane!) and actress/model Twiggy.
 While the series lasted one season, it set her up for her next big thing.

 FRAN DRESCHER IS THE NANNY